Ethyl octanoate: Safety

 Like many esters, ethyl octanoate is not considered to be toxic.
 LD50 in rats is 25.96 g/kg.
-Though it has a low explosive limit of only 0.67 vol%, it is also weakly volatile, with a vapor pressure of only 0.2 mbar at room temperature.
+Though it has a low explosive limit of only 0.67 vol%, it is also weakly volatile, with a vapor pressure of only 0.2 mbar at room temperature and therefore unable to create an explosive atmosphere at room temperature.
 Ethyl octanoate is combustible.